OCamlPro/owi/example/sym/README.md

            implies --no-stop-at-failure.

        --entry-point=VAL
-           possible entry points of the executable
+           entry point of the executable

        --fail-on-assertion-only
            ignore traps and only report assertion violations